Several factors are considered in selecting a process that best suits the material used and the products utility, including:

 Below are basic descriptions of the processes to help you determine which may work best for your application.
 Since we offer all of these textile sealing services at SealWerks, we can answer your questions and objectively determine which process will work best for your project.

 Radio frequency welding, high frequency welding and dielectric sealing use electromagnetic energy at a high frequency to fuse polar molecular materials together.
 These processes are referred as different terminology but they produce the same welding attributes.
-The RF welding process is used for small to moderate-sized products that require the melding of the same, or different materials types.
+The radio frequency (RF) welding process is used for small to moderate-sized products that require the melding of the same, or different materials types.
 Since most people refer to this welding process most often as radio frequency welding, we will use RFW to describe the attributes of all three of these welding terms.

 An advantage of the RF welding process is that it offers better control when using very thin materials, and constructions with very close dimensional tolerances.
 RFW is fast and heats the material quickly, is safer to handle, and keeps its shape immediately after sealing.
 A radio frequency welded seam provides the best quality seal in appearance and bond performance.